Skip to Main Content

 Planning a Visit

 Carmel-by-the-Sea is most accessible by car from Monterey, roughly five miles north, or from Salinas to the east via Highway 68.
 The town's parking is limited but manageable outside peak summer weekends.
 Given the volume of tasting rooms concentrated within a small walkable area, visitors who plan two or three stops in an afternoon get more out of the format than those who attempt a single drop-in.
 Arriving mid-week, particularly outside July and August, allows for longer counter conversations and less competition for appointment slots.
-Current booking availability, pricing, and hours for De Tierra Vineyards should be confirmed directly before visiting, as these details are subject to change by season.
+Current booking availability, pricing, and hours for De Tierra Vineyards are set by its regular schedule.

 How It Stacks Up